-We plan to advance the development of other pipeline programs, initiate new research and pre-clinical development efforts and seek marketing approval for any additional product candidates and indications that we successfully develop.
+We plan to advance the development of our pipeline programs, initiate new research and pre-clinical development efforts and seek marketing approval for any additional product candidates and indications that we successfully develop.
 If we obtain approval for any additional product candidates and indications, we expect to incur commercialization expenses, which may be significant, related to establishing sales, marketing, manufacturing capabilities, distribution and other commercial infrastructure to commercialize such products.
 Accordingly, we may need to obtain substantial additional funding in connection with our continuing operations.
 However, global economic conditions have been worsening, with disruptions to, and volatility in, the credit and financial markets in the U.S. If these conditions persist and deepen, we could experience an inability to access additional capital or our liquidity could otherwise be impacted.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs and/or future commercialization efforts.

-As a result of the realized decrease in operating expenses, due to the restructuring program we announced in January 2023, we estimate that our cash and cash equivalents of \$87.9 million as of June 30, 2023, when combined with anticipated DANYELZA revenues, will support operations as currently planned into 2026.
+As a result of the realized decrease in operating expenses after the restructuring program we announced in January 2023, we estimate that our cash and cash equivalents of \$86.6 million as of September 30, 2023, when combined with anticipated DANYELZA revenues, will support operations as currently planned into 2027.
 This estimate is based on our current business plan and on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 This estimate assumes no new partnerships or other new business development and no further development of the omburtamab program.
 We cannot provide any assurance that we will be able to obtain additional capital from new equity or debt financings, collaborations, licensing arrangements, or other sources.
-As a result of the reduction in workforce and revised business plan, we incurred restructuring expenses of \$4.5 million, consisting predominantly of cash related to notice and severance payments of \$2.8 million and acceleration of stock-based compensation of \$1.7 million.
+As a result of the reduction in workforce and revised business plan, we incurred restructuring expenses of \$4.5 million, consisting predominantly of cash related to notice and severance payments of \$2.8 million, which were paid as of September 30, 2023, and acceleration of stock-based compensation of \$1.7 million.
 The restructuring expenses were recognized in the first quarter of 2023.
-Of the \$2.8 million of severance payments, \$1.7 million was paid in cash during the three months ended March 31, 2023, and the remaining \$1.1 million was paid in cash during the three months ended June 30, 2023.